Kleiber/tpp/README.md

 ```
 ## Commands
 `tpp` tools offers us some commands:
 #### init
-initialize a new template with the `filename` (no need to put the extension `.cpp` in the filename).
+Initialize a new template with the `filename` (no need to put the extension `.cpp` in the filename).
 Basically a new file is created to start a new code.
 ```bash
 tpp init <filename>
 ```
 #### build
-build cpp g++ -o a a.cpp
+Compile the `filename` by generating a `build` binary.
+Basically it is translates to doing the command `g++ -o build filename`
 ```bash
 tpp build <filename>
 ```